slack0/sumspeech/README.md

 The topic clearly is associated with a discussion about wars, veterans and their contributions to America.
-The topic words associated with this speech -- that are extracted from NMF are:
+The topic words associated with this speech -- that are extracted are:

 'iraq', 'veterans', 'war', 'troops', 'military', 'afghanistan', 'security', 'afghan'